coleifer/peewee/docs/peewee/playhouse.rst

     FROM "interval" AS t1
     WHERE (("t1"."end" - "t1"."start") > 5)

-The ``hybrid`` module also contains a decorator for implementing hybrid methods which can accept parameters.
+The ``playhouse.hybrid`` module also contains a decorator for implementing hybrid methods which can accept parameters.
 As with hybrid properties, when accessed via a model instance, then the function executes normally as-written.
 When the hybrid method is called on the class, however, it will generate a SQL expression.

 Example: